 Growing up I often thought about equality and what that means to me.
 To me it meant that all kids, no matter their age, race, gender, socioeconomic status, religious beliefs or whatever box people may check off, deserved to have the same chances to succeed in life.
 As an adult I now realize that equality means much more.
 It means that a kid’s voice needs to be heard by the policymakers in local, state and federal governments.

 Equality means that schools should have the same resources for kids to thrive whether they live in the Amani neighborhood of Milwaukee or in Mequon, Wis.
-Equality means …Continue reading →
+Equality means …Click here to continue reading

 Children’s Hospital of Wisconsin employees at WHA Advocacy Day

 Last week, I had the pleasure of accompanying a group from Children’s Hospital of Wisconsin as we joined more than 800 hospital leaders and volunteers at Wisconsin Hospital Association’s (WHA) Advocacy Day in Madison.
-After hearing from keynote speakers U.S. Representative Paul Ryan, David Rehr of the Graduate School of Political Management at the George Washington University, and Department of Health Services Secretary Kitty Rhoades, as well as a bipartisan legislative panel, Children’s Hospital employees had the opportunity to …Continue reading →
+After hearing from keynote speakers U.S. Representative Paul Ryan, David Rehr of the Graduate School of Political Management at the George Washington University, and Department of Health Services Secretary Kitty Rhoades, as well as a bipartisan legislative panel, Children’s Hospital employees had the opportunity to …Click here to continue reading

 As a cardiac nurse, I cared for patients one at a time as they went through heart surgery.
 My role was to educate and support the family, and keep the cardiac teams informed about patients in the surgical pathway.

 In time, I wanted to be able to impact the care these patients received before, during and after their hospital stay.
 That’s when I took a leadership role in the heart program at Children’s Hospital of Wisconsin.
-It has been very fulfilling to help steer the program with a view on our number 1 priority: our …Continue reading →
+It has been very fulfilling to help steer the program with a view on our number 1 priority: our …Click here to continue reading

 The United Way of Greater Milwaukee recently announced a $51.5 million goal for this year’s community campaign.
 I am proud to be serving as a co-chair for the campaign because I know the best way to build a strong community it to unite with people around three fundamental issues: education, income and health.

-This is an opportunity to showcase Children’s Hospital of Wisconsin as a leader in advancing …Continue reading →
+This is an opportunity to showcase Children’s Hospital of Wisconsin as a leader in advancing …Click here to continue reading

 Claire and Linda Bevec